LearnersGuild/partners/Guiding-Principles/Engagement.md

 * **Kindness:** Treating myself and others with dignity, respect and an open heart.
 * **Integrity:** Speaking my truth clearly and authentically.
 Keeping my word.
 Calling out and repairing my mistakes (even when no one is looking).
-* **Whole-heartedness:** Being present.
+* **Whole Heartedness:** Being present.
 Fully engaging in my work.
 Mind, body, heart and spirit.
 Not holding back.
-* **Full responsibility:** Assuming full ownership of our collective purpose and my role(s) in it.
+* **Radical Responsibility:** Assuming full ownership of our collective purpose and my role(s) in it.
 Never blaming or avoiding.
+[Owning our experience, and our emotions](https://www.youtube.com/watch?v=lk_a2iWWoVQ&feature=youtu.be).

 Furthermore, we all share responsibility for holding each other accountable to these agreements.